AkariAsai/self-rag/README.md

 ## Inference
 For the task evaluation conducted in the paper, please download the data [here](https://drive.google.com/file/d/1TLKhWjez63H4uBtgCxyoyJsZi-IMgnDb/view?usp=share_link).

-Each file already comes with retrieved documents, so if you don't want to run retriever as a part of inference, you can simply load the retrieved docs at `contexts`.
+Each file already comes with retrieved documents, so if you don't want to run a retriever as a part of inference, you can simply load the retrieved docs at `contexts`.

 Below, we describe Self-RAG and baselines.
 - [Short-form](#shot_form): run evaluation for short-form generation.